 The Giant Haul Truck

-The first thing that’ll catch your eye from the highway is the enormous Giant Haul Truck.
+The enormous Giant Haul Truck is the first thing that’ll catch your eye from the highway.
 Measuring at over 20-feet tall and weighing in at over 800,000 lbs, this Wabco Ultra-class monster was specifically engineered to carry massive amounts of ore material in a mining environment.

-However, for visitors it serves as the museum’s most popular photo-opp.
+However, it now serves as the museum’s most popular photo-op for visitors.
 So seize the opportunity and grab your family for that crucial snap for Instagram before you head inside.

 Beaty Lundin Visitor Centre

-Your first stop once you walk through the doors will be the mine’s brand new visitor centre.
+Once you walk through the doors, your first stop will be the mine’s brand-new visitor centre.
 The room’s notable contrast with the historical buildings on site seeks to connect the mine’s past with the present.

 Consequently, you’ll find a variety of films, touchscreen displays and interactive exhibits that seek to convey the importance of mining to our everyday lives in the information age.